dhawley3/Hello-World-25/README.md

 ## 🔌 Vapi Integration

-### Setup Vapi (Optional)
+### Setup Vapi (Required for Real Calls)

 1. **Get Vapi API Key**
    - Sign up at [vapi.ai](https://vapi.ai)
    - Get your API key from the dashboard
+   - Add it to your `.env` file as `VAPI_API_KEY`

-2. **Configure Assistant**
+2. **Configure Customer Service Number**
-   - The system automatically creates an assistant with negotiation capabilities
-   - Assistant is configured to be professional and persistent

-3. **Test with Real Calls**
+   - Set `CUSTOMER_SERVICE_NUMBER` in your `.env` file
-   - Update `mockCSRNumber` in `server.js` with actual customer service numbers
+   - Use the actual customer service number you want to call
+   - For testing, you can use your own number

+3. **Dynamic Agent Behavior**
+   - The system automatically detects request type (refund, return, appointment, bill)
+   - Creates specialized AI agents for each scenario
+   - Each agent has tailored conversation flows and negotiation strategies

+4. **Real Voice Calls**
-   - The AI will make real voice calls to negotiate
+   - The AI will make actual phone calls to customer service

-### Without Vapi

-- The system falls back to simulation mode
+   - Agents adapt their approach based on the customer's specific request
+   - All calls include proper greetings and professional conversation flow

+### Request Types Supported

+- **Refunds**: "Get me a refund for my order"
+- **Returns**: "I want to return this product"
+- **Appointments**: "Cancel my appointment"
+- **Bill Negotiations**: "Negotiate my internet bill"
-- Mock customer service responses are used
+- **General**: Any other customer service request
-- Perfect for testing and demos

 ## 🎨 Frontend Features